scc-fixie/fix-patterns/README.md

   |--- MatchingFPs             :  matching fix patterns
   |--- UnigramFPs              :  fix patterns generated with unigrams
   |--- NewFPs                  :  new fix patterns
+  |--- installD4J.sh           :  a script to install Defects4J
+  |--- checkoutD4JBugs.sh      :  a script to checkout Defects4J bugs and fixes

 ```